top of page

 2. Upgrade your Underwear

 Treat yourself (or get someone else to) by buying some sexy new nursing underwear.
 Yes, it exists!
-Hot Milk Lingerie is my favourite breastfeeding lingerie brand precisely because their styles are beautiful and practical.
+Hot Milk Lingerie (UK) and Cake Maternity (International) are two of my favourite breastfeeding lingerie brands precisely because their styles are beautiful and practical.
 Irrespective of whether or not anyone else will be seeing it, you deserve comfortable, luxurious, well-fitting underwear!
-Get 10% off everything in their entire collection with discount code: DANI10.
+For smaller busted mamas, I also love Marrow and Mint's (International) bralettes which are stunningly pretty and soft - mine is comfortable enough to wear to bed.

 3. Dress to Impress